eriktuck/eriktuck/README.md

 ## Erik Anderson
 🌎 Mission Driven Technologist

-Data scientist using AI and knowledge graphs to help organizations learn faster and make smarter decisions.
+Data scientist using AI and machine learning to help organizations learn faster and make smarter decisions.
 Believer in open data, human-centered design, and tech for good.

 Find me at [eriktuck.com](https://eriktuck.com).